 If you are undertaking a large DIY project, choose a grout float that feels comfortable in your hand.
 Try out different models at the hardware store before buying.
 If you have a big job in front of you, a little bit of extra comfort makes a huge difference.

 Despite all of these different materials used to make concrete floats, the concept is the same: A concrete float is a spreading tool used in masonry, having a handle fastened to a flat piece.
 Such floats are used, for example, to finish the surface of a concrete patio or walkway.
-Employing an arc-shaped, sweeping motion, one smooths over bumps in the concrete surface with the float.
+Employing an arc-shaped, sweeping motion, you smooth over bumps in the concrete surface with the float.

-Then there is the "bull" float (also used for working with concrete), a large tool equipped with a long pole for a handle, so that you can reach out over the surface of a concrete patio to smooth it out, without stepping on it.
+There is also the "bull" float (also used for working with concrete), a large tool equipped with a long pole for a handle, so that you can reach out over the surface of a concrete patio to smooth it out, without stepping on it.